Susan B. Anthony dollar: Collecting

 As few Susan B. Anthony dollars circulated, many remain available in uncirculated condition and are worth little above face value.
 However, some date and mint mark varieties are relatively valuable.
 The 1981 coins, having been issued only to collectors, are valued above the other circulation strikes in the series.
-In addition, a well-known variety of the 1979 circulation strikes on which the date appears nearer to the rim commands a higher price than the regular issue.
+In addition, a well-known variety of the 1979 circulation strikes from Philadelphia, on which the date appears nearer to the rim, commands a higher price than the regular issue.

 All dates of the dollar also exist in proof finish.
-The 1999 coins were sold as standalone proof strikes, rather than as part of a larger proof set, as the 1979, 1980 and 1981 issues were offered.
-The 1999 proof was minted exclusively at the Philadelphia Mint, and bears a 'P' mint mark, while all other proof Anthony dollars were minted at San Francisco and bear the 'S' of that Mint.
+The 1999 coins were sold as standalone proof strikes, rather than as part of a larger proof set, as the 1979, 1980, and 1981 issues were offered.
+The 1999 proof was minted exclusively at the Philadelphia Mint, and bears a "P" mint mark, while all other proof Anthony dollars were minted at San Francisco and bear the "S" of that Mint.
 Some 1979 and 1981 proofs bear a mint mark which was applied to the coinage dies with a different punch, causing them to have a more legible appearance.
 They are considered scarce and are valued considerably higher than normal proofs of the series.